bennettpeter/leanfront/README.md

 - **Maximum Recordings/Videos to load.** Leanfront can handle an unlimited number of recordings and videos.
 However loading huge numbers of recordings and videos results in excessively long times to load the listing.
 WIth 60,000 recordings it takes about 3 minutes to load he list from the backend and another 3 to 4 minutes to format the display.
 To avoid this, the system defaults to loading the only the most recent 10,000.
 If you are happy with waiting minutes for the screen to refresh, you can increase the value.
 If you want a quicker refresh you can reduce the value.

 - **Number of Minutes Between Backend Refreshes.** The system refreshes the list periodically from the backend to pick up new recordings or changes.
 This setting must be a multiple of 4.
 If you need to see recordings in the list as soon as possible, set a low number.
 If you have a huge number of recordings it may take long to refresh so this setting may not help.
 In that case adjust the  **Maximum Recordings/Videos to load** setting.

+- **Status Port uses SSL (EXPERIMENTAL)** If you have SSL enabled on the backend, and your domain is registered, leanfront can communicate via SSL.
+This seems an unlikely situation, requiring a lot of work and expense and having no real advantage if you are using leanfront on your local network.
+It is marked as experimental because there are problems with random 408 errors from the server.
+That results in some slow responses and missing artwork.
+If anybody seriously wants to use SSL, I can investigate this and see what fix is possible.
+Open an issue in github.

 </details>